Skip to Main Content

 Beaune is, before anything else, a wine town.
 Its restaurants exist in direct relationship with that fact: they draw visitors who have spent the day in cellars, who are thinking about terroir and provenance, and who bring that same lens to what arrives on the plate.
 The better addresses in Beaune understand this dynamic, which is why ingredient sourcing is rarely incidental here.
 It is the argument the kitchen makes to a room full of people who already understand what it means for something to come from a specific place.

-21 Boulevard sits on the southern arc of Beaune's ring road, a stretch that marks the boundary between the medieval centre and the broader Côte d'Or countryside.
+21 Boulevard sits at 21 Bd Saint-Jacques in Beaune, on the town's Boulevard Saint-Jacques.
 The address is Boulevard Saint-Jacques, and the surrounding geography matters: within a few kilometres in any direction lie some of the most closely studied agricultural land in the world.
 Pinot Noir and Chardonnay vineyards dominate, but the same limestone soils and continental climate that make those grapes compelling also support the market gardens, livestock farms, and foragers that supply the region's kitchens.

 The Sourcing Logic of a Burgundian Kitchen